Brandon Lowe Player Props: Rays vs. Astros

-The Tampa Bay Rays, including Brandon Lowe (.179 batting average in his past 10 games), take on starting pitcher Luis Garcia and the Houston Astros at Tropicana Field, Tuesday at 6:40 PM ET.
+On Wednesday, Brandon Lowe (hitting .179 in his past 10 games) and the Tampa Bay Rays play the Houston Astros, whose starting pitcher will be Hunter Brown.
+First pitch is at 6:40 PM ET.

-He is looking to bounce back after he struck out five times in his most recent game against the Astros.
+He is looking to bounce back following a five-strikeout showing in his most recent game against the Astros.

 Brandon Lowe Game Info & Props vs. the Astros